Extended Sizing

 The clever student was half right to suggest stiffening the fabric with extra lining.
 The problem here is controlling the differing fabric tensions over the whole body and chasing ourselves round in circles trying to get the garment to sit flat afterwards.
 Of course you could carry the extra lining all over the whole body to keep the tension even but why not do something even simpler?
 What?
 Simply increase the weight of the textile from the standard 170-180sm to something heavier like 195gsm or even 210gsm.
 You might have to specially order it, but it means simpler construction, narrower straps, standard lining and a whole lot less ripples ... but most of all it means even and more predictable tension control over the whole body, thus easier patterns.

-All the above should help to illustrate why fabric quality is so critical to pattern making, and why the same pattern can produce both successful garments and complete failures.
+All the above should help to illustrate why fabric specification is so critical to pattern making, and why the same pattern can produce both successful garments and complete failures.

 Generally there are four areas in which shape varies significantly as size increases.
 In order of significance they are...